v-Representability on a one-dimensional torus at elevated temperatures

 \section{Introduction}

 Density-functional theory (DFT) is based on the one-to-one relation between densities and potentials.
-The famous work of \citet{hohenberg-kohn1964} introduced an energy functional in terms of the density which as such is only well-defined for densities coming from a ground state, a property called `pure-state $v$-representability'.
-The lack of knowledge about this property can be circumvented by using the constrained-search functional as introduced by \citet{percus1978} and \citet{levy1979universal}.
-This functional is defined for all densities coming from a $N$-particle wave function ($N$-representability).
+The famous work of \citet{hohenberg-kohn1964} introduced an energy functional in terms of the density, which as such is only well-defined for densities coming from a ground state, a property called `pure-state $v$-representability'.
+The lack of knowledge about this property, termed the ``$v$-representability problem'', can be circumvented by using the constrained-search functional as introduced by \citet{percus1978} and \citet{levy1979universal}.
+This functional is defined for all densities coming from an $N$-particle wave function with finite kinetic energy ($N$-representability).
 However, for the method of \citet{KS1965} it is still crucial to solve the $v$-representability problem.
 The idea of this method is to reproduce the ground-state density of an interacting Hamiltonian by a non-interacting Hamiltonian with another external potential.
-Thus, the density needs to be $v$-representable for an interacting system but at the same time also for a non-interacting one.
-A possible extension is to allow for mixed states. \citet{levy1982electron} and \citet{Lieb1983} showed that there are ensemble ground-state density which can not be realized by a pure ground-state.
+Thus, the density needs to be simultaneously $v$-representable for an interacting and a non-interacting system.
+A possible extension is to allow for mixed states. \citet{levy1982electron} and \citet{Lieb1983} showed that there are ensemble ground-state densities which cannot be realized by a pure ground state.
 Hence the set of $v$-representable densities is extended by allowing for ensemble states and not only pure states.
-In \cite{sutter2024solution}, it is shown that each strictly positive density in $H^1(\T)$ on the one-dimensional torus can be realized by a distributional potential in $H^{-1}(\T)$.
+In \citet{sutter2024solution}, it is shown that each strictly positive density in $H^1(\T)$ on the one-dimensional torus can be realized by a distributional potential in $H^{-1}(\T)$.
 Shortly after, \citet{corso2025non, corso2025rigorous} showed that for an odd number of particles on the one-dimensional torus each ground-state density of a Hamiltonian with a potential in $H^{-1}(\T)$ is non-zero.
-This result completes the full characterization of $v$-representable densities on the one-dimensional torus.
-Apart from that it was shown that under the same condition for the number of particles, the external potential is uniquely determined by the ground-state density and that the constrained-search functional is differentiable at strictly positive densities.
-Additionally, \citet{carvalho2025v} presented these results for non-interacting systems but without any requirement on the number of particles.
+This result completes the full characterization of $v$-representable densities in this case.
+The same references also show that the external potential is uniquely determined by the ground-state density and that the constrained-search functional is differentiable at strictly positive densities.
+Additionally, \citet{carvalho2025v} presents these results for non-interacting systems but without any requirement on the number of particles.